 Just as Modbus TCP clients give commands to Modbus TCP server devices (or Modbus RTU masters command Modbus RTU slave devices), EtherNet/IP scanner devices send output data to end-devices and then collect their input.
 These end-point devices that collect the scanner’s output are called adapters.
 What separates EtherNet/IP from other industrial automation protocols is that adapters can accept connections from more than one scanner.
 With other protocols, such as Modbus RTU, slave devices can only connect to one master device.
 A scanner device can connect to and access the data of any number of adapters.
 However, only one scanner can control the outputs of an adapter.
 Other scanners can monitor the output of an adapter.
 Adapters support two types of messages: explicit and implicit messages.
 Explicit messages are service-oriented request and response communications.
 Implicit messages, on the other hand, are cyclical outputs sent to adapters requesting information.
 Implicit messages are exclusive to UDP, while explicit messages are exclusive to TCP.

 All devices on an EtherNet/IP network present their data to the network as a series of data values called attributes grouped with other similar data values into sets of attributes called Objects.
 There are two different kinds of objects: Required Objects and Application Objects.
 Required Objects are those that every device needs.
 They include the Connection Object, Router Object, TCP Object, Identity Object, and an EtherNet/IP Object.
 Each of these objects is nothing more than a collection of common data.
 For instance, the Identity Object includes information like the serial number, vendor ID, date of manufacture, etc. Application Objects are organizations of data particular to a certain device.
 Consider a flow meter.
 Within this device, you will likely find a Flow Object that measures the flow rate of whatever substance is being used.
-You might also find a Temperature Object that that collects data about the temperature of the substance.
+You might also find a Temperature Object that collects data about the temperature of the substance.
 This object model is defined in the CIP and allows for data to flow seamlessly between EtherNet/IP devices.

 I reached out to Ben recently and told him that I had written a blog about EtherNet/IP.
 He didn’t even know what that was!
 I guess the student has officially become the master.
 Checkmate, Ben.
 You may be able to build a computer from scratch, but I will always know more about EtherNet/IP.